J0hn1975/Milestone-Project-One-Reef/README.md

 > 11. [Acknowledgements](#acknowledgements)

 ## Target Audience
-> * New holiday makers keens to experience island life
+> * New fans who want to find out more about the band, listen to their music and watch videos.
-> * Visitors who are interested in the natural beauty the island has to offer
+> * Existing fans wanting to find out about new tour dates, music and merchandise from the band

 # The 5 Planes of UX
 ## Stratergy